alonitac/KubernetesForDevelopers25/tutorials/k8s_setup_and_intro.md

 4. Inspired by the `k8s/release-0.8.0.yaml` YAML manifest, try to add the required env var to the `k8s/customers-db.yaml` manifest to make the MySQL pod running.

-Use the `kubectl delete` command to cleanup your cluster.
+Use the `kubectl delete` command to cleanup your cluster from the resources of the `k8s/customers-db.yaml` and `k8s/release-0.8.0.yaml` manifests.

 [k8s_components]: https://exit-zero-academy.github.io/DevOpsTheHardWayAssets/img/k8s_components.png